 Compensation and Equity Planning

-George also advises clients on compensation and retirement planning matters, including deferred compensation arrangements (409A), executive compensation plans, equity compensation plans, stock option plans, supplemental executive retirement plans (SERPs), severance pay plans, owner-oriented pension, profit sharing and other retirement plans with the objectives of optimizing benefits for owners and minimizing costs and complexity.
+George also advises clients on compensation and retirement planning matters, including deferred compensation arrangements (409A), executive compensation plans, equity compensation plans, stock option plans, supplemental executive retirement plans (SERPs), severance pay plans, owner-oriented pension, profit sharing, cash balance and other retirement plans with the objectives of optimizing benefits for owners and minimizing costs and complexity.